 If the Group B strep infection in a newborn is not promptly diagnosed and treated, it could lead to meningitis, pneumonia, respiratory failure, hypoglycemia or low blood sugar or disseminated intravascular coagulation (DIC) which is a condition that causes abnormal blood clotting, seizures, liver failure, kidney failure, blindness, deafness, cerebral palsy, and many other complications including death.

 When you are pregnant it is very important to know your GBS status.
 It is just as equally important to discuss your options with your physician prior to labor and delivery.
 If you are GBS positive and do not receive antibiotics prior to a vaginal delivery or after your water breaks, it could lead to a serious Group B step infection in your newborn.

-Unfortunately, our experienced legal and medical teams here at the Philadelphia Beasley birth injury law firm have seen the catastrophic injuries an untreated GBS infection can cause in a newborn.
-If your baby was injured due to a Group B strep infection that was not properly treated, please feel free to call us at (215) 866-2424 for a risk free consultation.
+Unfortunately, our experienced legal and medical teams here at the Philadelphia birth injury lawyers at The Beasley Firm have seen the catastrophic injuries an untreated GBS infection can cause in a newborn.
+If your baby was injured due to a Group B strep infection that was not properly treated, please feel free to call us at (215) 866-2424 for a risk-free consultation.